wangping25/datasharing/README.md

 This repro contains the following two files:
  * readme -- this read me file
  * run_analysis.R -- The R script file that contains the code to process data originated from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and created a tidy data that contains averge measurements by subject and activity, the measurements covers only measurements that contains "mean" or "std" in original data set
- * tidy data set -- the data created from run_analysis.R which contains mean for all columns group by activity and subject
+ * tidy data set(mean-by-subject-activity) -- the data created from run_analysis.R which contains mean for all columns group by activity and subject
- * Code book --
+ * Code book -- explanation of the data involved in the data processing

 ### The raw data
 The raw data comes from here: